mattermost/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/plugin-configurations/Prompt_interval_DM_GM.md

 **Step 1**

-1. Set the time for `Prompt interval for DMs and GMs` option in the plugin settins on MM.
+1. Set the time for `Prompt interval for DMs and GMs` option in the plugin settings on MM.
 2. Send a message in DM/GM just after setting the time or after the interval time is completed from the disconnected user on MM.

 **Expected**